LouSarbe/Game-of-Life/README.md

 # Build

-Download the project and build it using these commands :
+Download the project and run app.py on your python environment !

-$ python -m venv venv

-$ source venv/bin/activate

-(venv) $ python -m pip install -e .

 # State